 - When you receive an opt-out request, keep a record of the individual or company (This way you'll have a report of who not to contact.)

 - Email databases must have been generated using a recognised COI process.
-(It should be noted that lists purchased commercially are often of unsubstantiated provenance and it is for this reason that purchased lists are generally disallowed by all legitimate email marketing software service companies internationally including Email Blaster UK).
+(It should be noted that lists purchased commercially are often of unsubstantiated provenance and it is for this reason that such un-validated purchased lists are generally disallowed by all properly regulated email marketing software service companies internationally including Email Blaster UK).

 - C.O.I (Confirmed Opt - In)